bipin-nepular/workflow-docs/introduction.rst

 -  After 3 authentication failures on the user API, the end-user have to unlock his account by using the login form

-.. warning:: Since Kanboard v1.2.8, people with two-factor authentication enabled must use API keys.

 Protocol
 --------

-Kanboard uses the protocol Json-RPC to interact with external programs.
+We uses the protocol Json-RPC to interact with external programs.

 JSON-RPC is a remote procedure call protocol encoded in JSON.
 Almost the same thing as XML-RPC but with the JSON format.